nextcloud/twofactor_gateway/doc/Admin Documentation.md

 URL: https://www.smsglobal.com/
 Stability: Experimental

-Use the Webservices provided by playSMS for sending SMS.
+Use the Webservices provided by SMSGlobal for sending SMS.

 Interactive admin configuration:
 ```bash